-Not all employees that deal directly with customers need to hold an approved qualification.
+Not all employees that deal directly with customers need to hold an Approved Qualification.
 This includes, for example, administrative staff.

-Individuals who are currently training towards an approved qualification can provide advice provided they are properly supervised by someone who is fully qualified.
+Individuals who are currently training towards an Approved Qualification can provide advice, provided they are properly supervised by someone an employee who is fully qualified holds valid Approved Qualifications.